Last updated: October 5, 2020

 EU-US and Swiss-US Privacy Shield policy

-Privacy Shield is an agreement between certain European jurisdictions and the United States that up until July 16, 2020, allowed for the transfer of personal data from the EU to the US.
+The EU-US Privacy Shield is an agreement between certain European jurisdictions and the United States that up until July 16, 2020, allowed for the transfer of personal data from the EU to the US.
 Participation in the Privacy Shield program is voluntary.
 The Swiss-US Privacy Shield is a similar program for data transferred to the US from Switzerland that was in effect until September 8, 2020.

 We comply with the frameworks for EU, UK, and Swiss data that are transferred into the United States

 Basecamp is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) with regard to the Privacy Shield Frameworks.